mvsanghvi/Lit-Review/Innate Immunity/Notch+Immunity/Notch Signaling In Health and Disease.md

 		- Is conceivable Notch signaling is promoted by stimuli by either exogenous agents (i.e. pathogens) or endogenous factors (i.e. cytokines)
 ### Regulation of Notch Signaling by TLRs
 - TLRs- Toll-Like Receptors
-- TLRs modulate Notch signaling by inducing Notch receptor and ligand expression
+- TLRs modulate Notch signaling by inducing Notch receptor and ligand expression [[Notch Signaling activation via TLR stimulation]]
 	- Purified and synthetic TLR ligands were able to induce Notch receptor and ligands
 		- Used Bacterial and viral pathogens
 	- Through augmenting Notch receptor and/or ligand expression, TLR signaling indirectly promotes Notch pathway activation/expression of canonical Notch target genes